Table of Contents[Hide][Show]

 How Much Does Cinnamon Benefit Blood Sugar?

-A recent study published in 2015 showed these results from 2 months of taking cinnamon and making no other changes:
+The average results from two months of taking cinnamon and making no other changes show:

 - Fasting insulin decreased by -2 mU/L (placebo +2 mU/L)